alallier/reload/README.md

     npm install [-g] [--save-dev] reload

-Two ways to use reload
+Three ways to use reload
 ---

-There are two different ways to use reload.
+There are three different ways to use reload.

+1. As a server, allowing reload to host your whole project
-1. In an [Express](http://expressjs.com/) application, allowing your whole project to utilize reload when the code is altered
+2. As middleware, allowing your exsting server project to utilize reload
 2. As a command line application to serve up static HTML files and be able to reload when the code is altered

 Using reload in Express